Q: How is your school accredited?

 Q: Do you have a hot lunch program?

-A: As part of tuition, all students at Charlotte Christian School enjoy a nutritious, all-inclusive lunch program, provided by Flik Food Services.
+A: In our desire to educate the whole child, as part of tuition, all students at Charlotte Christian School enjoy a nutritious, all-inclusive lunch program, provided by Flik Food Services.
 Every day, students have unlimited access to numerous daily offerings including, but not limited to, three hot entrees, a salad bar, deli bar (complete with four Panini machines) and two hot soups.
 Our chefs use fresh local ingredients and world-class culinary techniques to provide students with innovative, diverse menus.

 Q: What does tuition include?

-A: Tuition at Charlotte Christian includes the following: a daily nutritious lunch program provided by Flik Food Services; utilization of a MacBook Air for all upper school students and iPads for all middle school students; instructional technology support; textbooks; language arts novels; physical education uniforms; curriculum-driven field trips; all costs associated with Windy Gap (the middle and upper school spiritual life two-day retreat); and caps and gowns for seniors.
+A: Tuition at Charlotte Christian includes the following: a daily nutritious lunch program provided by Flik Food Services; utilization of a MacBook Air for all upper school students and iPads for all middle school students; instructional technology support; textbooks; language arts novels; curriculum-driven field trips; all costs associated with Windy Gap (the middle and upper school spiritual life two-day retreat); and caps and gowns for seniors; the Bryte Little Efird Middle and Upper School Media Center is open to middle and upper school students until 6 p.m.

 Q: Is your campus secure?

 A: Yes, our students’ security is of the utmost importance.
-We have a CMPD officer on campus during school hours and a Metro Security officer in the afternoons.
+We have a CMPD officer on campus during school hours and a private security officer in the evenings.
 All of our employees are familiar with our Emergency Response Plan which covers natural and human-created disasters.
-We have 28 security cameras throughout our campus, and the Early Education and Lower School buildings, as well as the Hendrick Center for Arts and Science, remain locked throughout the school day.
+We have over 40 security cameras throughout our campus, and all buildings remain locked throughout the school day.
+Middle and Upper School students have card access in order to enter buildings and lower school students always travel with an adult.
 During the school day there is only one way to enter campus, and it is monitored by an officer.
+All visitors must sign in through our visitor management system and must display a visitor's badge while on campus.
 We conduct periodic safety exercises on campus including fire, tornado, and lockdown drills in order to prepare our students and staff in the event of any campus emergency.
 All campus safety procedures and drills have been developed in accordance with the CMPD and safety industry experts.

 Q: Do you have a nurse on campus?